janprzy/podarchive/README.md

 -----------------
 `podarchive` has been extensively tested on both macOS and FreeBSD, but it should also work on Linux.

 It has not been tested on Windows yet.
-There's some UNIX-specific stuff being used, most notably the forward slash ( / ) path separator, but supporting Windows is on the roadmap.

 Dependencies
 ------------